dushanka-dev/fitness-buddy/README.md

     * Dragged exercises items away from the list to ensure the exercises list items are draggable.

 * Calendar Section

+    * Exercises was dropped after dragging from list to ensure the exercises can be dropped in the calendar section.

     * Exercises items was moved around the calendar to make sure they are draggables in each calendar day areas.